Streaming Video is Exploding

 We’re Using More Connected Devices

 What isn’t connected these days?
 From computers, to phones, to smart watches, smart speakers, smart lights, and beyond, the number of devices per person is growing rapidly.
-In 2016, the average household had 10 connected devices, and that number is expected to skyrocket to 50 devices by 2020.*
+In 2023 there will be 29.3 billion connected devices, up from 18.4 billion in 2018.

 We’re Engaging in Rich, Immersive Experiences